Hari-prasaanth/Checklist/Secure Coding Practices/Secure Coding Practices.md

 <br><br>
 ## 9. Communication Security
+"Communication Security" is all about safeguarding data as it travels between different components of your application and external systems.
+This section includes practices like implementing encryption for sensitive information transmission, ensuring valid and up-to-date TLS certificates, and preventing insecure fallback from failed TLS connections.
+The main goal is to protect data while it's in transit, ensuring that it remains confidential and integral during communication.
+Strong communication security practices, like TLS encryption and correct certificate management, help prevent eavesdropping and tampering with sensitive information, ultimately enhancing your application's overall security.
 | No | Test Case | Scenario | Example |
 |---|---|---|---|
 | 9.1 | Implement encryption for the transmission of all sensitive information, including TLS for protecting the connection | Ensure that all sensitive information is transmitted using encryption, such as TLS (Transport Layer Security), to protect the data during transmission. | When a user logs into an online banking application, their username and password are transmitted securely using TLS to prevent eavesdropping. |